Skip to content

 The internal walls of the garage were finished in leather panels, strategically dimensioned to house openings and floor-to-ceiling wands of light.
 Even the garage door and its mechanism were given the same amount of careful consideration and concluded the cocktail of components that make for an inspired execution of total quality and a job that Design by UBER and its team are incredibly proud of.

-The showpiece Billard Toulet backlit pool table takes centre stage to the onyx sports bar.
+The showpiece Billard Toulet backlit pool table takes centre stage to the onyx sports bar entering around media wall to catch your favourite game..